oroinc/documentation/cloud/maintenance/advanced-use.rst

 * Error 501 is returned when when service is not implemented and/or the application does not support the requested functionality
 * Error 502 is returned when the server is unavailable (for example, because of the outage).

+``error_pages_path`` is a dynamic error page directory configuration.
+The default location is the ``error_pages`` directory in a repository.
+File matching works with response codes and hosts, like 503.$host.html => 503.html => ``error_pages`` option value.
+Supported response codes are 403, 451, 501, 502, and 503.

-Custom maintenance page, error pages (403, 451, 501, 502), web backend prefix, and consumers debug mode can be configured as described below.
-Keep in mind that the web_backend_prefix parameter should start with "/" and should not end with "/", for instance '/admin':
+Custom maintenance pages, error pages (403, 451, 501, 502), error pages path, web backend prefix, and consumer debug mode can be configured as described below.
+Keep in mind that the web_backend_prefix parameter must start with "/" but never end with "/" (for instance, '/admin'):

 .. code-block:: none